Next: , Up: C Modes

 This section describes commands for moving point, in C mode and related modes.

 Move point to the beginning or end of the current function or top-level definition.
-These are found by searching for the least enclosing braces.
+In languages with enclosing scopes (such as C++’s classes) the current function is the immediate one, possibly inside a scope.
+Otherwise it is the one defined by the least enclosing braces.
 (By contrast, beginning-of-defun and end-of-defun search for braces in column zero.)
-If you are editing code where the opening brace of a function isn't placed in column zero, you may wish to bind C-M-a and C-M-e to these commands.
 See Moving by Defuns.

 C-c C-u